 Hey Flipping Junkies!
 Melissa again, here with another rehab article.
 This property is a little different from what we typically do.
 Condos are so small, so I thought this would be a good opportunity to talk about flipping small spaces.

-But first don’t forget to join the Flip Pilot group on FaceBook to become a part of our fast growing community of active investors.
-And if you want to master lead generation like me and Danny have, click the button below to go to our weekly webinar!
+But first don’t forget to join the FlippingJunkie Group on FaceBook to become a part of our fast-growing community of active investors.
+And if you want to master lead generation like me and Danny have, click here to visit our custom websites for real estate investors!

 Flipping Small Spaces Is Tough